Taotopps2006/Statisical-Data-Analysis-using-R/README.md

 * Kamber, M., Han, J. and Pei, J., 2012.
 Data mining: Concepts and techniques.
 3rd Edition Elsevier.
 * Lock, R. H. (1993) 1993 new car data.
 Journal of Statistics Education, 1(1).

-To have a copy of the pdf report, send an email to taotopps2006@gmail.com
+To read a copy of the pdf report, send an email to taotopps2006@gmail.com